We have a pretty good idea of what Earth's atmosphere has looked like for the past 800,000 years.

 Other research has raised even more reasons for concern.
 The average CO2 level doesn't represent the air most of us breathe.
 Cities tend to have far more CO2 than average — and those levels rise even higher indoors.
 Some research indicates that this may have a negative effect on human cognition and decision-making.
 (There's a full list of possible ways climate change will affect human health on an archived EPA page.)

 Increasing CO2 levels in atmosphere

 The human health effects from CO2 increases are just one part of the bigger story here.

-The change we've seen in CO2 levels recently has been much more rapid than the natural historical trends.
+The change we've seen in CO2 levels in atmosphere recently has been much more rapid than the natural historical trends.
 Some experts think we're on track to hit 550 ppm by the end of the century, which would cause average global temperatures to rise 6 degrees Celsius.
 (For context, the increase in superstorms, rising sea levels, and spreading tick-borne disease that we're already seeing comes after a 0.9-degree rise.)

 Right now, carbon-dioxide emissions are still rising.
 The goal set in the Paris agreement is to limit the global temperature increase to 2 degrees C or less.
 But as a recent feature in Natureput it, we're currently on track for more than 3 degrees of warming.